KarenLukianyAlmeida/rest-api-store-manager/README.md

   >> }
   >> ```
   >
-  > 9. Deleta produto por `ìd`:
+  > 8. Deletes a product by `id`:
   >
   > ```bash
   > DELETE /products/:id
   > ```
   >
-  > 10. Deleta venda por `ìd`:
+  > 9. Deletes a sale by `id`:
   >
   > ```bash
   > DELETE /sales/:id
   > ```
   >
-  > 11. Atualiza quantidade de um produto:
+  > 10. Updates the quantity of a product:
   >
   > ```bash
   > /sales/:saleId/products/:productId/quantity
   > ```
   >
-  >> O corpo da requisição deverá seguir o formato abaixo:
+  >> The request body should follow the format below:
   >>
   >>```json
   >> {